 What if I hemorrhage?

 Hemorrhage occurs in 1-5% of women, and is usually related to cesarean section.
 Home birth midwives come equip with the same medicine used at hospitals.
-They can give you Pitocin after delivering your baby and placenta to help your uterus contract and close the blood vessels.
+They can give you Pitocin after your baby is born in order to help your uterus contract, detach the placenta and close blood vessels.
 Using Pitocin only after birth is more effective because the woman's receptors have not been saturated with it.
 Midwives are experienced in handling hemorrhages at home and usually don't need to transfer to a hospital.
+In addition, they can administer an IV, provide herbs that cause uterine contractions, give fundal massage, and even make a smoothie using part of your placenta.
+(I needed all of these interventions after giving birth at home, and didn't need to transfer to a hospital.
+My midwife was so calm, I was able to remain totally blissed out with my newborn skin-to-skin.)

 What if there is an emergency and the paramedics don't make it in time?